AxonIQ/reference-guide/axon-framework/queries/query-dispatchers.md

 }
 ```

-1. We are querying the `cardRepository` for all the cards, that can potently return a large result set containing thousands of items.
+1. We are querying the `cardRepository` for all the cards.
+The repository can potentially return a result set containing thousands of items.
 2. We are using the `queryGateway` to issue the query.
-If we used `multipleInstanceOf(CardSummary.class)` we would get large list transferred as single result message over the network, potentially causing a buffer overflow and max message size violation.
+If we used `multipleInstanceOf(CardSummary.class)`, we would get an extensive list transferred as a single result message over the network.
+This result can potentially cause a buffer overflow or maximum message size violation.
-Instead, we are using `streamingQuery(query, CardSummary.class)`, that will convert our response to Flux stream and chunk the result set into smaller messages of CardSummary.
+Instead of the multiple-instance-of approach, we use the `streamingQuery(query, CardSummary.class)`.
+This method will convert our response to a stream and chunk the result into smaller messages containing the `CardSummary` instances.

-Natively, if we want fine-grained control of the producing stream we can use Flux as return type:
+Natively, if we want fine-grained control of the producing stream, we can use `Flux` as the return type:

 ```java
 @QueryHandler